rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 Additionally I can recommend to read *The Road to learn React* before you dive into Redux.
 It teaches React by building a Hacker News App without configuration, toolting and Redux.

-{{% package_box "The Road to learn React" "Build a Hacker News Client to learn React.
+{{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
-Plain React in 90 pages of learning material."
-"Get the Book" "img/page/cover.png" "http://eepurl.com/caLPjr" %}}
+Plain React in 140+ pages of learning material.
+Pay as you want like <strong>4000+ readers</strong>."
+"Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 {{% chapter_header "Requirements" "requirements" %}}